Eoghan Harris: Sinn Féin to Workers' Party

 Harris was a leading Irish republican in Sinn Féin in the 1960s, and was an important influence in the party's move from Irish nationalism to Marxism, a political ideology which Harris later said he abhorred.
 During the 1970 split of the movement into Provisional Sinn Féin and Official Sinn Féin, he was close to leading Official Sinn Féin members Eamonn Smullen and Cathal Goulding, the latter of whom was at the time Chief of Staff of the paramilitary Official Irish Republican Army.
 Alongside Smullen, who had spent many years in British prisons for IRA activities, Harris worked in the Republican Industrial Development Division, an organisation set up in 1972 by Seamus Costello to co-ordinate trade union activities, along with John Caden, Des Geraghty and others.
+He was or has claimed to be a key advisor to Tomas MacGiolla during the famous 1970 Sinn Fein Ard Fheis.

 According to Henry Patterson in his book The Politics of Illusion, Harris's pamphlet Irish Industrial Revolution (1975) was influential in shifting the party away from republicanism.
 Harris continued to do media work for it as it became the Workers' Party.
 However, in 1990 he published a pamphlet entitled The Necessity of Social Democracy in which he surmised that socialism would not survive the Revolutions of 1989.
 He called for a shift to social democracy and that the party should seek a historic compromise with the social democratic wings of Fine Gael and the Labour Party.
 The document was initially submitted by Eamonn Smullen on Harris's behalf for publication in the party's theoretical magazine Making Sense, but when this was refused, Harris and Smullen published it themselves as a publication of the party's Economic Affairs Department, of which Smullen was head.
 When the pamphlet began to circulate it was banned by the Workers' Party, and Smullen was suspended from his position on the committee.
 Harris resigned in protest and Smullen resigned subsequently, along with many of the members of the Research Section of the party.
 This was the prelude to a bigger split in 1992 when senior members alleged that the supposedly moribund Official IRA still existed and was implicated in criminality, and sought to move to some extent in the direction proposed earlier by Harris.
+The extent to which Harris was the genesis of the involvement from New Agenda to Democratic Left is a matter of dispute.
+Indeed he had arguably left the organisation completely by then but later claimed credit for its political development and continued stance on Northern Ireland policy.

 In 2006, during an RTÉ Television debate Harris stated that the leaders of the Easter Rising were "suicide bombers, I mean suicide terrorists".